Tab Content: About Study Abroad

 Your preparation starts during your first year when you will take the Preparation for Placement module which is delivered by the LUMS Careers Team and invited employers.
 This module will support you in creating suitable CVs, covering letters, application forms and completing psychometric tests.
 At the end of the module you will have the opportunity to attend a formal assessment centre and an interview with some of the top graduate recruitment teams in the UK.

-In your second year you will take a week-long compulsory module which combines developing your employability skills in conjunction with your academic work.
+In your second year you will take a compulsory module which combines developing your employability skills in conjunction with your academic work.
 This is delivered by a partnership of academic departments, LUMS Careers and invited employers.
 There is a strong focus on students having the ability to assess their own development and to analyse their learning in the workplace.
 You will continue this work while on your placement in year 3.

 On return in your fourth year you complete a variety of academic tasks to help you to analyse your placement experiences, to reflect on your personal development and to review some of your career aspirations.